Chesapeake Truck Accident Lawyer

 All drivers have a legal duty to ensure the safety of all other people on the road.
 This means that truckers have a responsibility to protect other drivers and passengers in all other vehicles, bicyclists, motorcycle riders, and pedestrians.
 In fact, commercial truck drivers as professionals may own even greater duties than other drivers.

 If an injured person can prove that a trucker’s actions breached this duty and caused bodily injuries, that trucker and their insurer will be responsible to pay the injured person compensation.
 This type of claim is known as a negligence claim and involves proving the careless or reckless actions of the tractor-trailer driver.
 Typical examples of negligence include:

 - Following too closely

-A Chesapeake truck accident lawyer can help clients gather key evidence that demonstrates a trucker’s negligence and helps the victim get money for the harm and losses suffered from the wreck.
+A Chesapeake tractor-trailer accident lawyer can help clients gather key evidence that demonstrates a trucker’s negligence and helps the victim get money for the harm and losses suffered from the wreck.

 Holding a Trucking Company Vicariously Liable

 While some truck drivers own and operate their own 18-wheelers, others are employees in the service of freight companies.
 When this is the case, the trucking company will typically share joint responsibility for any injuries caused by their employees acting in the scope of their employment.